kabuk-istanbul/orta/README.md

 # orta

-Orta is simple svg data chart library.
+Orta is a simple svg data chart library.